 You will find the likes ParkSlopeParents, Berkeley Parents Network, Neighborhood Parents Network of Chicago, and DC Urban Moms and Dads in your neighborhood.

-Since most consider baby and toddler stuff to be perishable items, it makes sense to price your items is at 50% discount from their original purchased price (you can make an exception if those are new or unused).
+Since most consider baby and toddler stuff to be perishable items, it makes sense to price your items is at a 50% discount from their original purchased price (you can make an exception if those are new or unused).

-8. VHS Tapes
+8. VHS tapes

-Amazingly, there is still a healthy demand for VHS tapes, just check out Amazon.com, eBay.com, and Craigslist.
+Surprisingly, there is still a healthy demand for VHS tapes, just check out Amazon.com, eBay.com, and Craigslist.

 If you happen to hold movie titles that are still not available on DVD or those that are simply collectors’ items, you can make some pretty money of your old VHS tapes!